paul-hammant/tbd/content/deciding-factors/index.md

 ## Story size

 Trunk Based Development needs you to have small stories/tasks.
-You starting work on a task, should only be matter of hours before completing and and pushing it forward for code review.
-Longer than that, and there is going to be pressure to group a bunch of developers on a non-trunk branch, or worse have developers make branches/forks from your branch, or worse still take intermediate merges from your branch, despite your task not being complete.
+You starting work on a task, should only be a matter of hours before completing and pushing it forward for code review.
+Longer than that, and there is going to be pressure to group a bunch of developers on a non-trunk branch.
+Or worse have developers make branches/forks from your branch, or worse still take intermediate merges from your branch, despite your task being incomplete.

-Generally speaking the whole development team should do what ever it can do break stories/tasks into smaller stories/tasks.
+Generally speaking, the whole development team should do whatever it can do break stories/tasks into smaller stories/tasks.
-In Agile, there is a INVEST mnemonic{{< ext url="https://en.wikipedia.org/wiki/INVEST_(mnemonic)" >}} that aids in the splitting up or stories.
+In Agile, there is an INVEST mnemonic{{< ext url="https://en.wikipedia.org/wiki/INVEST_(mnemonic)" >}} that aids in the splitting up or stories.

 # SCM Technology Choice